Free trade agreements of Vietnam

-Vietnam, although a relatively young and small nation, has successfully established trade relations with dozens of countries worldwide.
+Vietnam, although a relatively young nation, has successfully established trade relations with dozens of countries worldwide.
 This is especially evident in the number of free trade agreements (FTAs) that the country has signed and is participating in.
 Being part of the Association of Southeast Asian Nations (ASEAN), economic opportunities for Vietnam expands beyond bilateral trade agreements, with specific countries in order to include multilateral trade agreements via the ASEAN Free Trade Area (AFTA).

 Bilateral free trade agreements

 Below is a list of all the bilateral trade agreements Vietnam is currently participating in, organized by the partnering country.